 Day 11: Etosha National Park - Namutoni

-We leave our lodge on the Caprivi for Etsha, on the western border of the Okavango Delta.
+Today we depart for the Okavango Delta.
+Our lodge is located on the western region of the Delta and serves as our home base for the next 3 days.
 From here, we transfer to our lodge located deep in the Delta's marshes.
 Depending on water level, we may transfer by 4X4, motor boat and/or barge.

-We depart in our safari vehicles for the trip to Botswana's famous Chobe National Park.
-Most of the trip should have excellent game viewing possibilities as this vast region is a magnificent ecosystem supporting a high concentration of wildlife and bird life.
-This afternoon we travel into the Park in open air safari vehicles to search for the famous Chobe Elephants.
+This morning we enjoy a flight over the Okavango Delta to Kasane, where we are then transferred to Chobe National Park.
+After lunch, we travel into the park in open air safari vehicles to search for the famous Chobe Elephants.
 The park is reputed to have some of the largest concentrations of game in Africa so expect an exciting afternoon.
-Overnight near Kasane at Chobe Safari Lodge or similar.
+Overnight near Kasane.

 Day 21: Chobe National Park

-Today we say goodbye to Africa and transfer to the airport to connect with our international flights homeward or connect to our Cape Town Extension.
+Today we say goodbye to Africa and transfer to the airport to connect with our international flights homeward.

 1-800-741-7956 North America • 0808-234-1714 United Kingdom • 416-588-5000 Worldwide